jackmellis/vuenit/README.md

   }
 }
 ```
-However, this feature also means that if you want to inject a function into your component, you must wrap it in a function, otherwise it will be invoked as a factory:
+However, this feature also means that if you want to inject a function into your component, you must wrap it in another function, otherwise it will be invoked as a factory:
 ```javascript
 {
   inject : {